juhneece/juhneece.github.io/README.md

 ## TODO

 - [ ] add google analytics tracking to head.html
-- [ ] or register bacuet.es domain and have janice@bacuet.es?
 - [ ] add site to WMT (search console)
 - [ ] rewrite about.md
 - photos